kremius/griefly/README.md

 How to build everything on Linux
 --------------------------------

 1. Install dependencies.
 Look into `.travis.yml` file for clues.
+(For Arch Linux: All dependencies can be installed with ` sudo pacman -S git qt5-base qt5-multimedia go python2 mesa gcc && gem install coveralls-lcov`)
 2. `cd` into installation directory.
 3. `git clone https://github.com/griefly/griefly.git`
 4. `cd griefly`
 4. `./make.sh`.
 Built project will be placed under `exec` directory.
 Server will be built in `gopath/src/griefly-server` directory.

-**Note:** It's supposed to be built from an active git repository (`git describe --tags --abbrev=4` will be called during the process) -- if you recieve a `fatal: Not a git repository` error, then `git init` will surpress the issue, but will interfere with network connections.
+**Note:** It's supposed to be built from an active git repository (`git describe --tags --abbrev=4` will be called during the process).
 **Note:** gccgo is not supported!
 The current `FindGo.cmake` cannot parse the gccgo version string, so you will obtain an error.
 Use the official version instead.
 **Note:** There may be some issues with CMake 3.0.2, so try to update your CMake if issues appear.